Galapagos Art and Science Journey and Exhibition

-Quo Artis co-organizes this project with the Royal Academy of European Doctors (RAED), who invites 2 personalities to take part in the expedition and contribute to a rich exchange of knowledge
+The Royal Academy of European Doctors (RAED) invites 5 personalities to take part in the expedition and contribute to a rich exchange of knowledge.

 Social activist, writer and first female president of Ecuador – 1997.